Ambiguity in Business Contracts

 What happens if a dispute does raise an issue of interpretation?

-Where the dispute cannot be resolved between the parties, legal action may result, and therefore a Court will determine how to interpret the contract.
-This is not an ideal situation for either party as clauses in an agreement may be struck out altogether or interpreted in a manner which neither party intended.
+Ambiguity in Business Contracts – Where the dispute cannot be resolved between the parties, legal action may result, and therefore a Court will determine how to interpret the contract.
+This is not an ideal situation for either party as clauses in an agreement may be struck out altogether or interpreted in a manner that neither party intended.

 When interpreting contracts, the Court will: